Leroy Chang: Career and research

+IBM

 Between 1963 and 1992, Chang worked at IBM's Thomas J. Watson Research Center in New York.
 He held the position of researcher for some twelve years (1963–1968; 1969–1975), with a sabbatical year as Associate Professor in the Department of Electrical Engineering at the Massachusetts Institute of Technology (1968–1969).
 On his return to IBM research, he spent nine years as manager of its Molecular Beam Epitaxy section (1975–1984).
 This was followed by seven years as manager of the Quantum Structure section (1985–1992).
 His research included semiconductor physics, low-dimensional electron systems, and nanostructures.
 In the 1970s, he pioneered development of quantum well and superlattice structure (SLS) techniques.

 One of the key results from Chang's work in this period was using molecular beam epitaxy to grow superlattice structures in semiconductors.
 This research was described in a 1973 paper in the Journal of Vacuum Science and Technology that was cited multiple times over the following years.
 Eleven years later, in 1984, this pioneering research paper was featured as a Citation Classic by the ISI, an organization that tracks and measures impact factor and citation frequency and volume for journals and individual research papers.
 Commentary for this retrospective article was provided by Chang.
 The impact of the research carried out in the 1970s by Chang and his colleagues, including Nobel Prize-winning Leo Esaki and Raphael Tsu, was highlighted by IBM researchers Theis and Coufal in 2004:

 Leo Esaki, Ray Tsu, and Leroy Chang began to envision and investigate designed quantum structures — which are based on interfaces between lattice-matched compound semiconductors — early in the 1970s.
 Ever since, the study of electronic systems of minute dimensions has ranked among the most exciting areas of condensed-matter physics.